TNTurnerLab/3D-CLUMP/README.md

 # 3D-CLUMP

-3D-CLUMP (3D-CLustering by Mutation Postion) is an unsupervised clustering of amino acid residue positions where variants occur, without any prior knowledge of their functional importance, in 3D space.
+3D-CLUMP (3D-CLustering by Mutation Position) is an unsupervised clustering of amino acid residue positions where variants occur, without any prior knowledge of their functional importance, in 3D space.
 This code is based on the [original CLUMP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6354780/).

-This is a program developed collaboratively by the laboratories of Dr. Tychele N. Turner, Washington Unviersity St. Louis,  and Dr. Rachel Karchin Johns Hopkins University.
+This is a program developed collaboratively by the laboratories of Dr. Tychele N. Turner at Washington University in St. Louis [http://turnerlab.wustl.edu/](http://turnerlab.wustl.edu/) and Dr. Rachel Karchin at Johns Hopkins University [https://karchinlab.org/](https://karchinlab.org/).

 Current Maintainers:
 Jeffrey Ng, Dr. Turner Lab, jeffrey.ng@wustl.edu

-Yilin Chen, Dr. Karchin Lab, ychen338@jhu.edu
+Yilin Chen, Dr. Karchin Lab, yilinc5@stanford.edu

 ## Citation
 If you use 3D-CLUMP in your research, please cite: